C# vs Groovy: What are the differences?

-"Performance" is the top reason why over 146 developers like C++, while over 38 developers mention "Java platform" as the leading cause for choosing Groovy.
+"Cool syntax" is the top reason why over 280 developers like C#, while over 38 developers mention "Java platform" as the leading cause for choosing Groovy.

 Groovy is an open source tool with 1.49K GitHub stars and 414 GitHub forks.
 Here's a link to Groovy's open source repository on GitHub.

-Lyft, OkCupid, and Twitch are some of the popular companies that use C++, whereas Groovy is used by Starbucks, Cask, and PedidosYa.
-C++ has a broader approval, being mentioned in 199 company stacks & 371 developers stacks; compared to Groovy, which is listed in 79 company stacks and 73 developer stacks.
+According to the StackShare community, C# has a broader approval, being mentioned in 697 company stacks & 1163 developers stacks; compared to Groovy, which is listed in 79 company stacks and 73 developer stacks.

 What is Groovy?